coino-live/coino-live/README.md

 ## Connect with Us

-Stay updated with the latest news and updates from [Coino Live]:
+Stay updated with the latest news and updates from Coino Live:

 - Follow us on [Twitter](https://twitter.com/coino_live)
 - Follow us on [Instagran](https://www.instagram.com/coino.live)